-- a.
-A subdivision plan prepared by a registered land surveyor and meeting the standards of the Maine Association of Land Surveyors and showing at a minimum: - i. the location of all existing and proposed lot lines include bearings and distances. - ii. street lines including the bearings and distances of all lines, the deflection of angles, radius, length of curves, central angles of all curves, and the tangent distances. - iii. the area in square feet of each lot. - iv. the street frontage of each lot. - v. lot numbers in accordance with the prevailing policy on existing tax maps. - vi. the location, dimensions, and purposes of all easements, areas reserved for or dedicated to public use and areas reserved by the applicant. - vii.
-The location and description of permanent markers. - b.
-Written copies of easements, restrictions, covenants or offers of dedication. - c.
+i. the location of all existing and proposed lot lines include including bearings and distances.

+ii. street lines including the bearings and distances of all lines, the deflection of angles, radius, length of curves, central angles of all curves, and the tangent distances.

+iii. the area in square feet of each lot.

+iv. the street frontage of each lot.

+v. the lot numbers of each lot. in accordance with the prevailing policy on existing tax maps.

+vi. the location, dimensions, and purposes of all easements, areas reserved for or dedicated to public use and areas reserved by the applicant.

+vii.
+The location and description of permanent markers.

+b.
+Written copies of easements, restrictions, covenants or offers of dedication.

+c.
 Any other information required of major developments identified by the Planning Board as being necessary for adequate review of the project.